CieloVistaSoftware/PrettyGoodOpenAI/readme.md

 ![OpenAI Service](./images/AzureOpenAI.jpg)

-Once the service is  created there will be KEYs and URL values found here under the Develop tab.
+Once the service is  created, there will be KEYs and URL values found here under the Develop tab.
 Both keys work but only one is required.

 <img src="./images/AzureKeys.jpg" alt="Azure Keys location" width="600"/>